South Korean crew member says 'we were ordered' to leave sinking ferry

-SEOUL (This story from April 24 is corrected to attribute comment in lead paragraph to male crew member, not female)

-A member of crew of a South Korean ferry that sank last week said on Thursday he and his colleagues were "under command" to abandon ship.
+SEOUL A member of crew of a South Korean ferry that sank last week said on Thursday she and her colleagues were "under command" to abandon ship.

 The unidentified crew member, speaking briefly to reporters on the way from court back into detention, was speaking behind a surgical mask and wearing a baseball cap with a jacket hood.